China Ancient Trip, Day 11: Beijing

 The structure of the prayer hall has been built without a single nail

-The temple has been reconstructed latest in 1751
+The temple was last reconstructed latest in 1751

 Passing through the Chenseng Gate to the Imperial Vault of Heaven